 3.1 Phytochemicals in the eucalyptus oil obtained through steam distillation

 Phytochemical screening of the steam-distilled essential oil of Eucalyptus globulus as shown in Table 1.
 The screening confirmed the presence of terpenoids, while other secondary metabolites such as alkaloids, phenols, flavonoids, tannins, saponins, and glycosides were absent.
-This observation reflects the selective nature of steam distillation, which favors the recovery of volatile and thermally stable compounds while excluding non-volatile or polar phytochemicals.
-Similar findings were reported in other Eucalyptus species such as E. globulus, E. cinerea, and E. leucoxylon, where where terpenoids such as 1,8-cineole, α-pinene, β-pinene, and limonene dominate the essential oil fraction (Barbosa et al., 2016; Silva et al., 2011).
+This observation reflects the selective nature of steam distillation, which favours the recovery of volatile and thermally stable compounds while excluding non-volatile or polar phytochemicals.
+Similar findings were reported in other Eucalyptus species such as E. globulus, E. cinerea, and E. leucoxylon, where terpenoids such as 1,8-cineole, α-pinene, β-pinene, and limonene dominate the essential oil fraction (Barbosa et al., 2016; Silva et al., 2011).
 The predominance of lipophilic terpenoids in eucalyptus oils facilitates penetration through microbial membranes, thereby contributing to their broad spectrum of antimicrobial and other biological activities

 Similar findings were reported by Singh et al. (2012), who revealed that EO of E. citriodora, largely composed of monoterpenes and exhibited potent antifungal activity against Aspergillus species, even though other classes of phytochemicals were absent in the oil fraction.
 Ammer et al. (2016) also established that essential oils from E. tereticornis were shown to inhibit a broad spectrum of bacteria, including S. aureus and E. coli, with activity attributed primarily to 1,8-cineole and other terpenoid components.